Silent Steel: Plot

 The player commands USS Idaho, a fictional Ohio-class ballistic missile submarine.
 On a routine nuclear deterrence patrol, an encoded message is received from U.S. COMSUBLANT.
 The message reports that a stolen Libyan diesel sub has exited the Mediterranean Sea, possibly heading into Idahos area of operations.
 Idaho must evade the potentially hostile submarine, a problem that is quickly complicated by the fact that the enemy submarine is equipped with sound-generating equipment that allows her to mimic other classes of submarine, including those of American design.
-The rogue Kilo-class sub uses this tactic to launch a torpedo attack on the Idaho by pretending to be an allied Los Angeles-class sub, USS Biloxi.
+The rogue Kilo-class sub uses this tactic to launch a torpedo attack on Idaho by pretending to be an allied Los Angeles-class sub, USS Biloxi.

 After escaping the initial battle, a radio consultation with an American carrier battle group commander confirms that there are no other allied submarines operating in the area, and that a second hostile sub, a Russian Akula-class attack boat that has also gone rogue, is approaching the area.
 In addition to this, Idahos sonar officer notices that Idaho seems to be emitting a low-frequency sonar signal that he cannot account for.

 After a conference with Idahos executive officer and master chief, further engagements commence, where Idaho eventually triumphs through subterfuge and risk-taking.
 Taking advantage of the lull in combat before the Akula-class submarine comes into torpedo range, a search of Idahos outer hull reveals an act of sabotage instigated by one of the crew working for the enemy.

 Engaging the Akula in a torpedo battle, Idaho gains the upper hand by the timely interference of an American ASW helicopter tracking the battle and manages to win the fight.

 The game was directed by Tony Marks and the script was written by Chuck Pfarrer.